-In the 2016-17 school year, there were nearly 115,000 Colorado public school students enrolled at 238 charter campuses across the state.
-That is nearly 13 percent of the state's total public school enrollment.
-Despite arguments that charter schools promote racial segregation, 46.9 percent of Colorado's charter school students are minorities-a slightly higher percentage than in traditional public schools (45.7 percent).
+In the 2018-19 school year, there were nearly 120,000 Colorado public school students enrolled at 250 charter campuses across the state; this accounts for 13 percent of the state's total public school enrollment.
+Despite arguments that charter schools promote racial segregation, in 2017-18, minority students made up 51 percent of Colorado's charter school enrollment-a slightly higher percentage than in traditional public schools (45 percent).

-Colorado charters do serve relatively fewer low-income children, with roughly 36 percent of charter students qualifying for free or reduced-price lunches under the National School Lunch Program compared to 42 percent of traditional public school students.
+Also, in 2017-18, Colorado charters did serve relatively fewer low-income children, with roughly 43.7 percent of charter students qualifying for free or reducedprice lunches under the National School Lunch Program compared to 47 percent of traditional public school students.
 The percentage of charter school students from low-income backgrounds has roughly doubled since 2001, and large urban districts like Denver Public Schools have larger percentages of low-income children enrolled in charter schools.
 For more information, see the Colorado Department of Education's 2016 State of Charter Schools Triennial Report.

-Similarly, charters in Colorado serve a slightly smaller percentage of special education students (6.3 percent) than traditional public schools (10.3 percent).
+Similarly, based on evidence from 2015-16 (the latest year for which such figures are available), charters in Colorado serve a slightly smaller percentage of special education students (6.3 percent) than traditional public schools (10.3 percent).
 While this "special education gap" is often cited by charter opponents, a large part of it is explained by differences in the identification of special needs children by charters and traditional public schools.
 It is also heavily affected by application patterns.
 For more information, see Understanding the Charter School Special Education Gap: Evidence from Denver, Colorado.

-Colorado is one of more than 40 states with a charter school law.
-Passed in 1993, Colorado's charter law is now more than 20 years old.
+Colorado is one of more than 43 states with a charter school law.
+Passed in 1993, Colorado's charter law is now more than 25 years old.
 For more information on the bipartisan, choice-focused push for charter schools in Colorado, see On the Road of Innovation: Colorado's Charter School Law Turns 20.